droppedbars/html_import/README.txt

 = Where does the index file have to be? =

-When importing a local located website the index file can be referenced directly.
+When importing a locally located website using an XML import, the index file must be referenced directly with all file locations relative to that index file.
+For a locally located website using a Flare import, the root path of the Flare website can be referenced directly: if the Toc.js is referenced then all file links within Toc.js must be relative to the Toc.js location.
 If uploading a zip file containing the website, then for an XML import the index.xml file must be in the root of the zip file and named index.xml.
 For an uploaded zip of a Flare website, the TOCs can be anywhere and will be found automatically.

 == Screenshots ==